Kerala mural painting: Colour preparation

-The characters in the murals are coloured according to their characteristics as illustrated in the relevant Hindu mythological scriptures.
+The characters in the murals are coloured according to their characteristics, as described in the relevant Hindu mythological scriptures.
 Spiritual, divine and dharmic characters (satwika) are depicted in shades of green.
-Those influenced towards power & materialistic wealth (rajasic) are painted in shades of red to golden yellow.
+Characters associated with power and material wealth (rajasic) are painted in shades ranging from red to golden yellow.
 Evil, wicked and mean characters (tamasic) are generally painted in white or black.